ESAFastPrototyping/WebWorldWind-X/README.md

 ## Get started

 Explore the examples here in the examples directory.
 There is an example per module.
-To build and serve the examples run: npm start
+To build and serve the examples run: `npm start`

+To see the examples in the action, they are deployed on: [GithubPages](https://worldwindlabs.github.io/WebWorldWind-X/)

 ## Building